($1,081) Cost to ship a car from Wichita, KS to New York City, NY

 The time of the year

-Both seasonal trends and local weather in Wichita and New York City can influence what you’ll pay for car shipping.
+Seasonal demand and weather conditions in both Wichita and New York City can impact car shipping prices.

 Wichita experiences hot, humid summers and cold, dry winters.
 Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
 Be sure to check your weather app to avoid hail and lightning.